diku-dk/futhark/docs/man/futhark-bench.rst

 --runner=program

-  If this is set to the non-empty string, compiled programs are not run directly, but instead the indicated program is run, with the path to the compiled Futhark program passed as the first command-line argument.
+  If set to a non-empty string, compiled programs are not run directly, but instead the indicated *program* is run with its first argument being the path to the compiled Futhark program.
 This is useful for compilation targets that cannot be executed directly (as with :ref:`futhark-csharp(1)`), or when you wish to run the program on a remote machine.

 --runs=count